aidanwhiteley/books/README.md

 ### Sample data
 There is some sample data provided to make initial understanding of the functionality a bit easier.
 It is is the /src/main/resources/sample_data.
 See the #README.txt in that directory.
-The sample data is auto loaded when running with Spring profiles of "mongo-java-server" (the checked in default), "mongo-java-server-no-auth", "dev" and "travis".
+The the details of above for the available Spring profiles to see when this sample data is auto loaded.

 #### Indexes
-The Mongo indexes required by the application are also "auto created" when running with the "dev", "travis", "mongo-java-server" and "mongo-java-server-no-auth" profiles.
+The Mongo indexes required by the application are not "auto created" (except when running in Docker containers).
-When running with other profiles, you should manually apply the indexes defined in /src/main/resources/indexes.
+You should manually apply the indexes defined in /src/main/resources/indexes.
 In particular, the application's Search functionality won't work unless you run the command to build the weighted full text index across various fields of the Book collection.
 The rest of the application will run without indexes - just more slowly as the data volumes increase!